-In this mode for a DPLL channel, the Phase Control Word (PCW) is written by the external control logic over the serial port to directly control the DCO phase with hardware controlled bandwidth and phase slope limiting (see Figure 30).
+In this mode of operation for a DPLL channel, the Phase Control Word (PCW) is written by the external control logic over the serial port to directly control the DCO phase with hardware controlled bandwidth (e.g., 0.1Hz per G.8273.2) and phase slope limiting (see Figure 30).
 In this mode, the DPLL loop bandwidth and the phase slope limiting are programmable and will affect the output phase as it is adjusted.
 The PCW applied to the Digital Loop Filter is equivalent to applying a phase error measured by the on-chip Phase / Frequency Detector to the Digital Loop Filter when the DPLL is operating in closed loop.
 The update rate needs to be at least 60 times the loop filter bandwidth.
 As an example, for 0.1Hz per G.8273.2, the update should be greater than 6Hz; but for 17Hz the update should be greater than 1000Hz.

 The rate of adjustment of phase on the DCO output is controlled by Digital Loop Filter settings.
 For information on configuring related DPLL parameters such as loop bandwidth and phase slope limiting, see Digital Phase Locked Loop (DPLL).
 This method allows for a better control of the output clock since all parameters are controlled in hardware.
+This also makes it easier to meet telecom specifications such as G.8273.2 (G.8273.2 specifies the T-BC bandwidth to be between 0.05Hz and 0.1Hz).
 This change will not cause any missing pulses or glitches in the output clock.
 Also, because the output frequency is changed only at a rate determined by the loop filter, this should not cause any issues, if properly configured, with devices receiving this clock.